 Interest rates are very low, so putting your money into savings accounts will not earn you as much as it used to; you may also find that stock market investments are too risky for you.
 Repaying debt can therefore often be the answer.
 The interest rate you pay on unsecured debt, for example, personal loans and credit cards can still be high, even in these times of relatively low interest rates.

 Why save and get an interest rate of 3% or 4% when you might be paying nearly 20% on your credit card debt?

 3. Diversify your investment portfolio

 If you are an investor, resolve to keep track of how well your portfolio is diversified in the New Year.
 Successful investors know how important it is to diversify your portfolio, between different asset classes, such as equities, fixed interest assets, property, and cash, to avoid putting all of your eggs into one basket.
 Working with a professional, trustworthy Independent Financial Adviser, who will guide you every step of the way, can be a great way to diversify with ease and confidence.
 Alternatively, there are many websites available to help the DIY investor achieve the same objective.

 If you don’t know anything about investing your money, use the coming year to learn all that you can.
 The first step to successful investing is to educate yourself; the time you put into your financial education will certainly be rewarded in the future, as you make fewer mistakes.

-There are a huge range of resources available to choose from.
-You could take a class in person or online, or you can read up on the subject by browsing through books, magazines and a select few of the countless websites on the subject.
-Of course each method is different some starting with basic concepts whilst others will look at the advanced techniques used by professionals.
+There is a huge range of resources available to choose from.
+You could take a class in person or online, or you can read up on the subject by browsing through books, magazines, and a select few of the countless websites on the subject.
+Of course, each method is different some start with basic concepts whilst others will look at the advanced techniques used by professionals.